-1. A carbon removal activity shall be additional.
-To that end, the carbon removal activity shall meet both of the following criteria:

-(a) it goes beyond Union and national statutory requirements for carbon removals at the level of an individual operator;
+- 1. Any carbon removal activity shall be additional.
+To that end, the carbon removal activity it shall meet both of the following criteria: - (a) it goes beyond Union and national statutory requirements for carbon removals at the level of an individual operator; - (b) it takes place due to the incentive effect of the certification.